-That is the significant value for money risk?
+What is the significant value for money risk?
 What arrangements did the risk affect?
 What did we do?
-Hedium term financial position The Council will not be able to plan its finances effectively to support the sustainable delivery of strategic priorities and haintain statutory functions.
+Aedium term financial position We have: The Council will not be able to plan its finances effectively to support the sustainable delivery of strategic priorities and maintain statutory functions.
+Deploy resources in a sustainable manner Used the PSAA's value for money profile tool to assess Council spending against similar councils.
 The Council continues to face significant financial challenges over the coming years.
-We concluded last year that the Council's Medium term Financial Plan was sound and we noted that plans were in lace to deliver the 2018/19 budget.
-The 2018/19 budget, the Council originally identified a budget that ap of £11.9 million over the next 4 years.
-It has identified £7.6 million of savings to mitigate this gap, however, the leaves £4.3 million of savings yet to be identified.
-The 31 March 2018, the Council had £13.1 million of usable revenue the serves.
-This included your General Fund reserve of £518,000 mich is just above the minimum level set by the Section 151 efficer.
-These reserves would not be sufficient to cover any shortfall in savings were they not to be achieved and leaves little resilience to determine the sufficient to cover any shortfall in savings were they not to be achieved and leaves little resilience to determine the sufficient to cover any shortfall in savings were they not to be achieved and leaves little resilience to determine the sufficient to cover any shortfall in savings were they not to be achieved and leaves little resilience to determine the sufficient to cover any shortfall in the sufficient to cov Deploy resources in a sustainable manner We have: Used the PSAA's value for money profile tool to assess Council spending against similar councils.
+We concluded last year that the Council's Medium Term Financial Plan was sound and we noted that plans were in place to deliver the 2018/19 budget.
+In the 2018/19 budget, the Council originally identified a budget gap of £19.8 million over the next 4 years.
+It has identified £10.4 million of savings to mitigate this gap, however, the leaves £9.4 million of savings yet to be identified.
+At 31 March 2018, the Council had £13.6 million of usable revenue reserves.
+This included your General Fund reserve of £844,000 which is just above the minimum level set by the Section 151 Officer.
+These reserves would not be sufficient to cover any shortfall in savings were they not to be achieved and leaves little resilience to meet unexpected issues.
 Reviewed, assessed and challenged the key assumptions used by the Council to create the medium term financial plan.
 Reviewed the outturn position against budget for 2018/19 and the Council's financial position at 31 March 2019.
 Reviewed the Council's monitoring of savings required in service budgets.
 We also reviewed the Council's strategy for purchasing commercial property considered the financial and governance procedures in place regarding this strategy considered whether the Council has obtained appropriate professional advice regarding purchases made within the strategy In summary, we remain satisfied that the assumptions used in updating the MTFS are reasonable and justified, including those regarding the purchase of commercial property to generate income.
 However, there is still significant uncertainty over future funding from Central Government.
 Therefore, the Council needs to continue to seek out methods to generate savings without impacting on services, increasing reserves and retaining a sustainable financial position.

 Our detailed findings are set out on the following pages.